Skip to content

 Development of leadership potential by strengthening abilities in visioning, interpersonal team skills, negotiation, decision analysis and conflict management.
 Application of organizational theory and concepts to health services organizations.

-This Special Topics course explores emerging trends and complex issues in healthcare management.
-Students will engage with cutting-edge topics, including innovative healthcare technologies, policy changes, and leadership strategies.
-Through case studies, guest lectures, and projects, students will develop practical skills and insights to address the evolving challenges in the healthcare industry.
+This course explores emerging trends and complex issues in healthcare management.
+Students will engage in cutting-edge topics, including innovative healthcare technologies, policy changes, and leadership strategies.
+It introduces graduate students to essential concepts in healthcare administration such as change management, interpersonal skills, career development, internship/fellowship application, AI, digital health, and innovation.

 Request More Information